Appeals court blocks ban on abortion after fetal Down syndrome diagnosis

-A divided federal appeals court on Friday ruled that Ohio cannot enforce a 2017 law banning abortions when medical tests show the baby has Down syndrome.
+A divided federal appeals court panel ruled Friday that Ohio cannot enforce a 2017 law banning abortions when medical tests show the baby has Down syndrome.

 In February 2018, the American Civil Liberties Union of Ohio filed suit to block the law from taking effect.
 One month later, U.S. District Court Judge Timothy S. Black halted the law, saying it violated a woman’s right to privacy.